GregorioBlazquez/TFM/docs/egatur/egatur_models.md

 # EGATUR – Predictive Models

 ## Cluster Classifier
-- Neural network trained to replicate EDA clusters.
+- Logistic regression trained to replicate EDA clusters.
 - Accuracy >99%.
 - Assigns new tourist profiles to one of 4 clusters.